Gun Range Etiquette You Need to Know

 #3.
 Keep your eye and ear protection on at all times.

 Eye and ear protection are critical when visiting the range, as gunfire can surpass the 140-decibel mark and firing a weapon can create all kinds of debris that can hit your eyes.
-Don't be the person who needs multiple reminders to keep their Keeping your eye and ear protection on when you get to the firing line is a common courtesy to range officials and a way to preserve your hearing and sight.
+Keeping your eye and ear protection on when you get to the firing line is a common courtesy to range officials and a way to preserve your hearing and sight.

 #4.
 Only use allowed ammunition and targets.